Sharp threshold for two-dimensional majority dynamics percolation: The two-stage construction

 The proof of the above Proposition relies on observing that $\arm_{\sqrt n}(\eta_{0}, \mathscr{P})$ holds if, and only if, there is no closed $*$-circuit inside $B\left(0, n^{\sfrac{1}{2}}\right) \setminus B\left(0, n^{\sfrac{1}{4}}\right)$.
 Since it is possible to find a logarithmic amount of disjoint and distant annuli in this set, we can repeatedly apply Lemma~\ref{lemma:quenched_cir} to obtain that the probability of not having such a circuit in any of the annuli is small.
 A complete proof requires additional care to control dependencies between the disjoint annuli, and we postpone it to Section~\ref{sec:one_arm}.

-To conclude this section, we present cone-of-light estimates for the denser collection of clock ringings.
-Given~$\mathscr{P}^{k}$ we define the (past) cone of light $C_{k,t}^{\leftarrow}(x)$ to be the collection of vertices one needs to observe in order to determine $\eta_{s}(x)$, for all $s \in [0,t]$, varying over every possible pair~$(\eta_{0}, \mathscr{P})$ of initial configurations and clock-ringing selections.
+To conclude this section, we present cone-of-light estimates for the denser collection of clock ticks.
+Given~$\mathscr{P}^{k}$ we define the (past) cone of light $C_{k,t}^{\leftarrow}(x)$ to be the collection of vertices one needs to observe in order to determine $\eta_{s}(x)$, for all $s \in [0,t]$, varying over every possible pairs~$(\eta_{0}, \mathscr{P})$ of initial configurations and clocks selections.
 We also define the future cone of light $C_{k,t}^{\rightarrow}(x)$ as the set of vertices that can be influenced by~$x$ up to time~$t$, that is,

 \begin{prop}[Cone-of-light estimates] Given $k \in \N$ and $t \geq 0$, if $n$ is large enough,

 \end{prop}

 \begin{proof} Without loss of generality, we consider $x=0$ and prove the bound for~$C_{k,t}^{\leftarrow}(x)$, the other bound following by analogous reasoning.
 Notice that, in order for $C_{k,t}^{\leftarrow}(0)$ to intersect $\partial B(0, n)$, it is necessary that there exists a path of length at least~$n$ whose vertices' associated Poisson clocks ring in decreasing order.
 That is, there must exist a (not necessarily simple) path~$0=x_0,x_1,\dots,x_m\in\partial B(0,n)$, $m\geq n$, and a sequence of times